 “You have to test, otherwise you are just making an educated guess,” said Stuart Clark of Red C at Litmus Live London 2017.
-Email A/B testing was a recurring topic at all three Litmus Live events.
+Email A/B testing was a recurring topic at all three Litmus Live events last year, as well as this year.
 That’s no surprise because it’s one of the most powerful opportunities for email marketers to iterate and improve their campaigns.

 A/B testing can help you uncover high-impact changes in your subject lines, email design, landing pages, and more.
 How big can the gains be?

 “Ecommerce brands that A/B test

 their emails generate 20% more revenue

 —Alex Kelly (MailChimp)

 To A/B test your emails, all you need to do is present two variations to two different groups of your subscribers and then listen.
 The metrics will tell you their preference, which you can then act on either in the short-term by sending the winning variation to more of your audience, or in the long-term by applying that preference to future campaigns.

 That sounds simple—and to a degree, it is, thanks to email service providers and testing software providers rolling out functionality that makes email A/B testing much easier to execute than in past.
 However, it’s also rather simple to mess up your email A/B testing and either come to the wrong conclusion or undermine your results completely.

 To avoid that fate, here are 13 tips that will ensure you’re getting the most out of your email A/B testing:

 1. Test your automated and transactional emails, not just your broadcast and segmented emails.